keziasetokusumo/p3_project/README.md

 This decision tree model has an accuracy of 0.92, precision of 0.74, recall of 0.70, and F1 of 0.72.

-When we use this decision tree model to map out the most influential features on determining customer churn, we find that the most important attributes are:
+When we use this decision tree model to map out the most influential features for determining customer churn, we find that the most important attributes are:

 * `total day charge`
 * `total eve charge`